DHTMLX/docs-spreadsheet/docs/functions.md

 		</tr>
 		<tr>
 			<td><b>STDEVA</b></td>
-			<td>Calculates standard deviation based on a sample. <br>The standard deviation is a measure of how widely values are dispersed from the average value (the mean).<br>Empty cells, logical values, text, or error values in the array or reference are ignored.</td>
+			<td>Calculates standard deviation based on a sample. <br>The standard deviation is a measure of how widely values are dispersed from the average value (the mean).<br>Empty cells and text values in the array or reference are ignored.</td>
 		</tr>
         <tr>
 			<td><b>STDEVP</b></td>